gluster/samba-integration/README.md

-# Samba-GlusterFS integration CI tests
+# Samba-GlusterFS integration tests

-Continuous Integration helpers for Samba/CTDB + GlusterFS.
+This branch contains the actual tests for the cluster nodes and are run on the client machines.